 Changing how people talk changes how they think, according to Lera Boroditsky in Scientific American.

-One study she examines shows teaching people new words for colours changes their ability to discriminate between colours.
+One study she examines shows teaching people new words for colors changes their ability to discriminate between colors.

 Another shows the very structure of the language we speak shapes our knowledge of basic concepts in space and time.